koengr/QCforBusiness/index.md

-This open-access book contains everything you should know about quantum computers, without going into tedious technical details.
+**Introduction to Quantum Computing for Business** is an open-access book that contains everything you should know about quantum technologies, without going into tedious technical details.
 It answers questions such as:

-- What are the [applications]({% link _essentials/applications-overview.md %}) of quantum computers and quantum networks?
+- What is a quantum computer or a quantum network?
+What are their [applications]({% link _essentials/applications-overview.md %})?

 - In [what year]({% link _essentials/timelines.md %}) will we have large-scale quantum computers?